 Life as the CEO of Chopper Trading

 In 2004, Mr. Fernando vowed to make Chopper Trading an ultimate powerhouse.
 As the chief executive officer of the Chopper Trading, he designed, executed, and controlled communications, risk management, source code security programming, monitoring, and trading in the financial industry.
 After operating for almost a decade, Chopper Trading was sold to DRW in 2005.
-The company was built by the brightest traders and engineers on the planet making it a key market player.

 Although the trading floor was intense and bustling at the time of opening a market and after it closes, Chopper Trading employees would relieve stress by gaming in the Chopper Trading’s break room.
 According to Mr. Fernando, gaming helps employees to interact and work efficiently.
-Raj was endeavoured to maintain a pleasant working atmosphere as it increased productivity and performance significantly.

 After selling Chopper Trading to DWR in 2005, Mr. Fernando launched the internet start-up company, Scountahead.
 The company provided the most trusted and reliable communication system to help individuals and corporations to increase professional and corporate productivity and growth.
 Scoutahead uses personal scores to provide insights based on self-evaluation and peer reviews.
 Use of personal scores provides a better understanding of what others think about their strengths.